ruivop/reddit/ESOF-docs/TESTS.md

 #Tests

-#TODO
+#Introduction
+First of, reddit was created by a group of students to be used as an online bulletin board system.
+At first, the company was only a startup and reddit was supposed to be an app for ordering food.
+After the stakeholders (Y Combinator) received the idea, they gave their input on the subject, and reddit was created.
+It started with only 2 students, and no one expected it to be what it was today.

 ##How testable is reddit?

-How to improve its testability?
-Testability is measured by the concepts below.
+##How to improve its testability?
 It can be improved by test-driven development and design for testability.
 ##CUT (Component Under Test): the component being tested